NewOrderGame/monorepo/CONTRIBUTING.md

 We recommend using NVM to install the specified Node.js version.

+You can find the node version in the `.nvmrc`

 - Run the `nvm use` command in the project's root directory.

-Each package has its own `.nvmrc` file specifying the current version.

 ### Running local New Order Game

 #### Setup for development

-##### Set up environment

 You'll need to set up the environment separately for each package